JoeChrys/computer_architecture_ex2/README.md

 #### 3. Different clock domains

 In both cases, the system runs at `2GHz` (system.clk_domain).
 This clock is used to synchronize everything on the motherboard.
 The cpu_clk_domain clock refers to the cpu clock.
 That clock is by default, multiple of the system clock.
-So a second cpu, would run at a multiple of `1GHz`.
+So a second CPU, would run at a multiple of `1GHz`.

 | | Simulated ms | CPI | Data Cache Miss Rate | Instruction Cache Miss Rate | L2 Cache Miss Rate |
 | --- | :---: | :---: | :---: | :---: |:---: |